liusenjun/human-brake-ai-video/README.md

 # Human Brake Plan

-> AI Short Film Project | 1-Minute AI Video | Hong Kong Noir
+> AI Short Film Project | Hong Kong Noir

 ---

 ## About

-**Human Brake Plan** is an experimental AI short film (~1 minute), inspired by the screenplay of [Chen Qiufan (陈秋芳)](https://en.wikipedia.org/wiki/Chen_Qiufan).
+**Human Brake Plan** is an experimental AI short film, inspired by the screenplay of [Chen Qiufan (陈秋芳)](https://en.wikipedia.org/wiki/Chen_Qiufan).
 The story follows Robin, a character caught in a night-timeU盘handoff in a Hong Kong Sham Shui Po tea restaurant, which escalates into a chase across the city.

 The project explores the full AI filmmaking pipeline: **script → storyboard → image-to-video → editing**.